sinodine/tech-challenge-bigblue/frontend/README.md

 ## **Event Schema**

-Events coming from the mock API have a generic top-level schema, and an underlying payload specific to its type.
+Events coming from the mock API's [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) endpoint have a generic top-level schema, and an underlying payload specific to its type.
 For simplicity's sake, this challenge will only deal with events of type `order_event`.

 ```json
 {